How To Clean A Washing Machine Naturally

 How To Clean A Washing Machine

-The good news is that it’s not tricky to clean a washing machine.
-You mainly need to tackle the detergent drawer, the drum, the seals, and the filter.
-I’ve set out my top tips, techniques, and natural cleaning products you need to clean your washing machine below, and how often it’s best to clean each area.
-If you’ve never cleaned your washing machine before, it might take you an hour.
-But once you’re in a regular routine, it can take as little as 15 minutes of your time.
+To help you out, I’ve set out my top tips, techniques, and natural cleaning products you need to clean your washing machine below, and how often it’s best to clean each area.
+If you’ve never cleaned it before, it might initially take you an hour.
+But once you’re in a regular routine, it can take as little as 15 minutes of your time:

 1. Tackle The Detergent Drawer

 For somewhere that you put laundry detergent, the detergent drawer is always one of the most disgusting parts of any washing machine.
 Especially if you use laundry liquid and/or conventional fabric conditioner.
-It can be mould central.
+It can be mould-central.
 However, it doesn’t have to be that way.
 Here’s how.

-First off, remove your drawer from your washing machine.
+• First off, remove your drawer from your washing machine.
 You may have to consult your washing machine’s instruction manual on how to do this if you haven’t done this before.
 If you’ve lost the manual, I always find eSpares user manual section invaluable for this.

-Next, fill a sink with hot soapy water and give the drawer a good wash.
+• Next, fill a sink with hot soapy water and give the drawer a good wash.
 An old toothbrush is great at getting into the nooks and crannies of the drawer.
 Once you’ve got all the gunk off, rinse it off, and give it a dry.

-Before you pop the clean, dry drawer back in, if the drawer was mouldy when you pulled it out, then it’s best to give the cavity a good wipe down to help remove any mould in there.
+• Before you pop the clean, dry drawer back in, if the drawer was mouldy when you pulled it out, then it’s best to give the cavity a good wipe down to help remove any mould in there.
 To do this, I spray a cloth with a vinegar cleaning spray and wipe as much as I can possibly reach.

 Aim to do this every three months, or more frequently if you use laundry liquid and/or conventional fabric conditioner.